 - Dashboard: The main overview.
 This screen displays all the chosen options on the projector (chosen source, blending/masking, display mode, etc). - About: General info about the projector.
-This includes serial number, software version, mounted lens and light source runtime. - Notifications: The error and/or warning messages that are currently active.
+This includes serial number, software version, mounted lens and light source runtime.
+It also includes altitude, and the pitch and roll tilt angles. - Notifications: The error and/or warning messages that are currently active.
 If no messages are active, this list will be empty. - Preview: A preview pane of the projected image.
 If no image is being projected, a test image is displayed instead.